Join our network. Make change happen.

 Heterogeneous Price Premiums in Sustainable Real Estate?
 An Investigation of the Relation between Value and Price Premiums

-Focusing on the voluntary LEED and ENERGY STAR environmental certification schemes in the United States, we investigate whether price premiums exist across all building value categories or are localized to specific value segments.
+Focusing on the voluntary LEED and ENERGY STAR environmental certification schemes in the United States, we investigate whether price premiums exist across all building value categories or are localized to

 Policy Group(s):